 Scientists and clinicians who study how language is stored in the brain have learned that different aspects of language are located in different parts of the left hemisphere.
 For example, areas in the back portions allow us to understand words.
-When a stroke affects this posterior part of the left hemisphere, people can have great difficulty understanding what they hear or read.
+When a stroke affects this posterior or back part of the left hemisphere, people can have great difficulty understanding what they hear or read.

 Imagine going to a foreign country and hearing people speaking all around you.
 You would know they were using words and sentences.
 You might even have an elemental knowledge of that language, allowing you to recognize words here and there, but you would not have command of the language and couldn’t follow most conversation.
 This is what life is like for people with comprehension problems.

 - Know that people are speaking to them.

 - Can follow some of the melody of sentences — realizing if someone is asking a question or expressing anger.